joepritch/capstoneResearchAndPlanning/readme.md

 |8:00am-8:30am|Refactor possible score timer|
 |8:30am-9:45am|Research React Native game engines and frameworks|

+## Component Structure
+  App
+   -Splash
+   -Game
+    -Screen
+    -Score
+    -Controls
+    -Mini game 1
+     -Mini game 1 components
+    -Mini game 2
+     -Mini game 2 components
+    -Mini game 3
+     -mini game 3 components
+    etc

 ## App formatting

   The UI of the app will be split into three main components; The 'screen' at the top, the players score bar in the middle that acts also as a visual divider, and the controls at the bottom that change depending on which mini game the user is playing.

+  After each mini game, the 'screen' component will return to a sort of 'default' state, until the next game is started.
+During this period of time, the controls at the bottom of the screen will grey out while wiaitng for the next game to start.

 ## Mini-Game Ideas